bryanotoole/iPod-Classic-5.5-Generation-Hardware-Upgrade/README.md

 ## Skills Learned

 - Hardware architecure analysis
-- Upgrading storage
+- Upgrading storage and battery capactiy
-- Proper lithium ion battery replacement and disposal
+- RockBox OS installation and navigation

 ## Objective
 To enhance the performance and extend the lifespan of an old iPod Classic by replacing its hard drive with a modern solid-state drive (SSD) and installing a new high capacity battery.
 By completing this upgrade, this old iPod Classic will have a new life making it a more reliable and efficient music player for years to come.